 Clearly, the self-publishing revolution – which began over ten years ago – is still in full force, and all indications are growth will continue.

 With over 1,000,000 books self-published in 2017 combined with the many, many books published by hybrid publishers and traditional large and small publishing houses, the competition for media attention is higher than ever.

 While the media stigma about self-published books is largely a thing of the past, it’s as important as ever for self-published authors to implement smart, efficient book marketing campaigns.
-Marketing self published books is generally similar to techniques used for traditionally published titles, but there are some specific tips to help the independent author.
+SPBM (self publishing book marketing) is generally similar to techniques used for traditionally published titles, but there are some specific tips to help the independent author.

 Many traditionally published titles benefit from bookstore shelf presence and have direct pipelines to major print media outlets for book reviews.

 Self-published authors must compensate for this by focusing even more on Amazon and Internet discoverability.
 Ensure your Amazon listed is robust and complete with searchable keywords and phrases.
 Also, categorize your book in all relevant categories.
 Don't take your Amazon listing lightly!
 It can be a powerful book discoverability tool.
 Use your Author Central page as a virtual Amazon-hosted website.

 Your website should use appropriate SEO terms relevant to your book.
 Blog at least two to three times a week, and again remember to use searchable SEO keywords and include both internal and external hyperlinks.
 Google examines websites and blogs and rates them on keyword relevancy and both internal and external links, among many other ways.
 Authors must harness the power of the Internet to the maximum when marketing self-published books.

 First, a general rule of thumb for social media: If you are going to have platforms, keep them current.
 It’s better to notbe on social media than have barren, out-of-date platforms.